arnicas/articles/other_posts/ai_art/README.md

 # AI Art Illustrations

-## Init Image with Gen2's 18 Seconds
+## Init Image with Gen2's 18 Seconds (Aug 15, 2023)

 Extending an image with 4 secs at a time... honestly I adore the weirdness.
 Who is this?
 What is going on?
 There are portals in the pictures.
 I love it.

-Starting again from the Franz Sedlacek bat picture.
+Starting again from the Franz Sedlacek bat picture (see below).
 I edited lightly to speed up the central weird office bit and the ending and reduce file size.

 ![bat-office](./gifs/bat-office-sequences-gen2-smaller.gif)